Knee Replacement in Nickel Allergy – Nickel-Free Implants are the Solution

 • A thorough diagnosis before and after the operation is essential: allergy test, imaging, anamnesis.

-• An experienced knee specialist with a specialization in knee arthroplasty, such as Prof. Kutzner at Endoprotheticum Rhein-Main in Mainz, offers ideal conditions for selecting the right implant and safely performing the operation.
+• An experienced knee specialist with a focus on knee endoprosthetics, such as Prof. Kutzner at Endoprotheticum Rhein-Main in Mainz, provides ideal conditions for selecting the right implant and for the safe execution of the operation.

 06131-8900163